kordless/grub-2.0/README.md

 # Grub 2.0
-Grub 1.0 was an Open Source crawler designed to distribute the job of gathering content from the web.
+Grub 1.0 was an Open Source search engine designed to distribute the job of gathering content from the web.
 Grub was purchased and later resold to Wikimedia.
 2.0 is a further decentralization of the search processes needed for providing "sight" to the machine talking to the user.

 Grub provides image based search and crawling capabilities.
 When you give Grub a URL, it may return one or more images and indexes by which you can query for those images later using search.
 This may be useful in training machine learning models.